AUBURN'S PUBLIC SAFETY BUILDING PROJECT

-The need for a new public safety building, which would be home to the Auburn Fire and Police Departments, is critical due to issues such as accessibility, accommodating a diverse workforce, lack of space and storage, and most importantly, life-health issues for first responders.
+The need for a new public safety building, which will be home to the Auburn Fire and Police Departments, is critical due to issues such as accessibility, accommodating a diverse workforce, lack of space and storage, and most importantly, life-health issues for first responders.

-A single public safety facility, which would replace Central Fire Station at 550 Minot Avenue, has been determined to be the best choice for both efficient delivery of services and overall costs to Auburn taxpayers.
+A single public safety facility, which will replace the Central Fire Station at 550 Minot Avenue, has been determined to be the best choice for both efficient delivery of services and overall costs to Auburn taxpayers.
 The public safety building committee did their due diligence by exploring all options, locations, and iterations of this project, and the committee felt confident that this facility makes the most sense for Auburn.

 A LEGACY OF SERVICE